2011 FIFA Beach Soccer World Cup final

 The 2011 FIFA Beach Soccer World Cup Final was the last match of the 2011 FIFA Beach Soccer World Cup which took place on September 11, 2011 at the Stadio del Mare, in the Italian city of Ravenna.
-The final took place between Russia, who were taking place in their first ever final and defending champions Brazil, who were playing in their fourteenth final, aiming to win their fourteenth title.
+The final took place between Russia, who were taking part in their first ever final and defending champions Brazil, who were playing in their fourteenth final, aiming to win their fourteenth title.
 The result of the match saw Russia claim the FIFA Beach Soccer World Cup crown, winning their first ever title and becoming only the third team other than Brazil to win the World Cup.